Nüshu: Evaluating the legends

-Evolution and Cultural Context of Nüshu
+Evolution and cultural context of Nüshu

 It is not known when Nüshu came into being.
 The difficulty in dating Nüshu is due to local customs of burning or burying Nüshu texts with their owners and the difficulty in textiles and paper surviving in humid environments.
 However, many of the simplifications found in Nüshu had been in informal use in other vernaculars of Chinese since the Southern Song and Yuan dynasties (1127–1368).
 Use seemingly reached its peak during the latter part of the Qing dynasty (1644–1911).

 Before 1949, Jiangyong operated under an agrarian economy and women had to abide by patriarchal Confucian practices such as the Three Obediences.
 Women were confined to the homes (through foot binding) and were assigned roles in housework and needlework instead of fieldwork, which allowed the practice of Nüshu to develop.
 Specifically, unmarried women, also known as "upstairs girls", often gathered in groups in upstairs chambers to embroider and sing.
 The practice of singing nüge allowed young women to learn Nüshu.

 Jiebai

 One of the primary methods in which Nüshu use was perpetuated was through jiebai.
 Jiebai formed a sisterhood, and enabled women to have companions.
 Unmarried girls often interacted with one another daily.
 Whether during group needlework, embroidering, or shoemaking, these girls worked together in an upstairs chamber.
 It was typical that they slept there together as well.
-"This arrangement led to the building of more intimate bonds through conversation, signing, and playing."
+"This arrangement led to the building of more intimate bonds through conversation, singing, and playing."
 Their poems and songs "embody their testimony to sisterhood".
 As they approached marriage, they wrote Nüshu wedding texts, also known as sanshaoshu, to the bride.
 Even after marriage, they kept in touch through letters.